-Luckily for you, we know where the commas go, and our citation maker will put them there for you.
+There’s a lot of formatting needed when you cite.
+Luckily for you, we know where the commas go, and our MLA citation maker will help you put them there.

 If citing is giving you a headache, use Cite This For Me’s free, accurate and intuitive MLA citation generator to add all of your source material to your works cited page with just a click.

 The title of the page should be neither italicized nor bold – it is simply center-aligned.
-Like the rest of your paper the list should be double-spaced, both between and within entries.
+Like the rest of your MLA format paper the list should be double-spaced, both between and within entries.

 Sometimes your professor will ask you to also list the works that you have read throughout your research process, but didn’t directly cite in your paper.
 This list should be called ‘Work Cited and Consulted’, and is an excellent opportunity to demonstrate the full extent of the research you have carried out.

-As long as you clearly indicate all of your sources via both parenthetical citations and a works cited list, it is very unlikely that you will lose points for citing incorrectly.
+As long as you clearly indicate all of your sources via both parenthetical citations and an MLA format works cited list, it is very unlikely that you will lose points for citing incorrectly.

 Works cited examples:

 Fox, Claire F. The Fence and the River: Culture and Politics at the U.S.-Mexico Border.
-Minneapolis: University of Minnesota Press, 1999.
-Print.
+University of Minnesota Press, 1999.

 When you are gathering sources in your research phase, be sure to make note of the following bibliographical items that will later make up your works cited MLA.

 Accurately citing sources for your assignment doesn’t just prevent the appearance or accusations of plagiarism - presenting your source material in a clear and consistent way also ensures that your work is accessible to your reader.
-So, whether you’re following the MLA format citation guidelines or using Cite This For Me’s open generator, be sure to abide by the presentation rules on font type, margins, page headers and line spacing.
+So, whether you’re following the MLA format citation guidelines or using the Cite This For Me citation generator, be sure to abide by the presentation rules on font type, margins, page headers and line spacing.

-To format your research paper according to the guidelines:
+To format your research paper according to the MLA guidelines:

 It is worth bearing in mind that the MLA format is constantly evolving to meet the various challenges facing today’s researchers.
-Using Cite This For Me’s generator will help you to stay ahead of the game without having to worry about the ways in which the style has changed.
+Using the Cite This For Me citation generator will help you to stay ahead of the game without having to worry about the ways in which the style has changed.

-Below is a list outlining the key ways in which the style has developed since previous editions.
+Below is a list outlining the key ways in which MLA has developed since previous editions.

-So if you’re having issues with accurately formatting your citations, sign up to Cite This For Me and let our open generator do the grunt work for you.
+So if you’re having issues with accurately formatting your citations, sign up to Cite This For Me and let our MLA format generator do the grunt work for you.

 To use the generator:

-As well as making use of the powerful generator, you can cite in a flash by downloading the iOS or Android app.
+As well as making use of the powerful generator, you can cite with our Chrome add on or Word add-on.